 Technology courses are essential to every Catholic school curriculum.
 In fact, technology is required to be integrated throughout each course of study from Mathematics to Religion.
 The use of technology in the 21st century is integral to preparing students for college and career success.
-Technology courses in Catholic schools cover a variety of lessons including Research and Information Fluency, Digital Citizenship, Creativity and Innovation, Communication and Collaboration.
+Technology courses in Catholic schools cover a variety of lessons including Research and Information Fluency, Digital Citizenship, Creativity and Innovation, Communication and Collaboration, and Foundational Concepts of Computer Science.
 All of these units are taught and influenced by the lens of Catholic identity and the dignity of all humankind.

 1:1 Chromebook Program

 All Goretti students carry a Dell Chromebook, providing them the opportunity to connect learning to all of the resources and information available online, anywhere, at any time.
-The use of Chromebooks as an instructional tool empowers students to learn at their full potential, to communicate and collaborate in analytical thinking and problem solving, and to prepare for high school, college, and the workplace.
-Teacher instruction and content delivery is then maximized for the most effective means to increase achievement.
+The use of Chromebooks as an instructional tool empowers students to learn at their full potential, to communicate and collaborate in analytical thinking and problem-solving, and to prepare for high school, college, and the workplace.
+Teacher instruction and content delivery are then maximized for the most effective means to increase achievement.

 Google Suite for Education

-Goretti students work anywhere, anytime, and on any device with G Suite for Education.
+Goretti students work anywhere, anytime, and on any device with Google Workspace for Education.
 The tools encourage collaboration, creativity, and critical thinking, and let teachers work one-on-one or with the whole class.